 To circumvent the UI timeout I investigated whether and how external pricing calls can automatically be run in the background using the SAP Cloud Application Studio.

-First I will provide installation instructions for the non-technical users how to install the solution on their C4C system.
+First I will provide installation instructions how to install the solution on their C4C system.

-Afterwards a short technical description how it is working.
+Afterwards a short technical description how it is working is following.

 DISCLAIMER: Please use at your own responsibility.
-I most likely will not be able to support this solution (especially in the future) beyond the original intention it was created for.
+I most likely will not be able to support this solution (especially in the future) beyond the original intention (or the customer) it was created for.

 The solution has the following properties: